2019 FIBA Under-17 Oceania Championship: Hosts selection

 On 23 September 2016, FIBA Oceania announced during their board meeting that Nouméa, New Caledonia will be the host of the 2019 edition of U17 tournament.

 Tournament format

-The teams have been ranked based on the results of the previous FIBA Oceania Youth competitions.
+The teams have been seeded based on the results of the previous FIBA Oceania Youth competitions.
 On this rankings, the top four teams were placed in Group A and the next four teams in Group B.

-The top two teams in Group A are guaranteed to Semi-Finals, while Group A's third and fourth-placed teams will battle the top two teams in Group B in the Qualifying Finals which will determine the Final Four cast.
+The top two teams in Group A were guaranteed a place in Semifinals, while Group A's third and fourth-placed teams battled the top two teams in Group B in the Quarterfinals which determined the Final Four cast.

 Participating teams

 On 18 August 2019, the following teams have their rosters confirmed during the technical meeting held in Apia, Samoa: